tekknolagi/tekknolagi.github.com/_posts/2024-01-10-typed-c-extensions.md

 date: 2024-01-10
 ---

 PyPy is an alternative implementation of the Python language.
-PyPy's C API has some performance issues.
+PyPy's C API compatibility layer has some performance issues.
 [Carl Friedrich Bolz-Tereick](https://cfbolz.de/) and I are working on a way to make PyPy's C API interactions much faster.
 It's looking very promising.
 Here's a sketch of how it works.

 ## The C API as lingua franca